xxy19404/nmODEFowardLearning/README.md

 Here we give the codes for nmForwardLA.

-If you this is helpful for you, you can cite our work as the follows:
+If you this is helpful for you, please cite our paper:

 	@article {nmForwardLA2024,